magento/devdocs/guides/v2.0/architecture/archi_perspectives/components/modules/mod_depend_types.md

 </p>
 </div>

-Modules are installed in the following order:
+Magento installs modules in the following order:

-1) the module serving as dependency for another module
+1) the module serving as a dependency for another module

 2) the module dependent on it